Achieving Positive Covert Capacity over MIMO AWGN Channels: Introduction

-Inspired by Steganography \cite{Fridrich_steganography1}, it has been established that the maximum number of nats\footnote{We use the natural logarithm function and information is measured in nats.} that can be transmitted reliably with LPD is $\mathcal{O}(\sqrt{n})$ nats for both discrete memoryless channels (DMC) \cite{wang2016fundamental,Bloch_resolvability} and additive white Gaussian noise (AWGN) channels \cite{wang2016fundamental,Bloch_resolvability,bash2013limits} where $n$ is the blocklength.
-Besides, when the channel state information (CSI) of the illegitimate receiver is only known to have a bounded spectral norm, the maximum number of covert nats is $\mathcal{O}(\sqrt{n})$ nats \cite{amr}.
-Therefore, the maximum covert coding rate is diminishing with the blocklength.
-However, in more practical settings, when the illegitimate receiver has uncertainty about the channels' conditions or the transmit time \cite{Survey2015,channel_uncertain,positive_rate2,Wang_noncausal}, the maximum covert coding rate can be non-diminishing, and hence, a positive covert capacity can be achieved.
-Note that, a typical assumption in covert communication is that a secret is shared between the legitimate parties \cite{bash2013limits,wang2016fundamental}.
-The shared secret can be the codebook itself or a secret binary key that is added only once with the codeword \cite{bash2013limits}.
+Hero had earlier considered a version of covert communication problem over multiple-input multiple-output (MIMO) channels in \cite{hero2003secure}, where the constraint for LPD is different from the typical LPD constraint of the probability of detection error being close to 1.
+Inspired by Steganography \cite{Fridrich_steganography1}, it has been established that the maximum number of bits that can be transmitted reliably with LPD is $\mathcal{O}(\sqrt{n})$ bits for both discrete memoryless channels (DMC) \cite{wang2016fundamental,Bloch_resolvability} and single-input single-output (SISO) AWGN channels \cite{wang2016fundamental,Bloch_resolvability,bash2013limits} where $n$ is the blocklength.
+Besides, in MIMO AWGN channels, when the channel state information (CSI) of the illegitimate receiver is only known to have a bounded spectral norm, the maximum number of covert bits is $\mathcal{O}(\sqrt{n})$ bits \cite{amr}.
+Therefore, the covert capacity is zero.
+However, in more practical settings, when the illegitimate receiver has uncertainty about the channels' conditions or the transmit time \cite{Survey2015,channel_uncertain,positive_rate2,Wang_noncausal,Magazine_Hanly}, a positive covert capacity can be achieved.
+Note that, a typical assumption to achieve covert communication is that a secret is shared between the legitimate parties \cite{bash2013limits,wang2016fundamental}.
+The shared secret can be the codebook itself such that only one codebook is used to transmit one message \cite{bash2013limits}, or a secret key that is added only once to the codeword \cite{Bloch_resolvability,wang2016fundamental}.
 Throughout this paper, we use the term {\it secret codebook}, i.e., the codebook is kept secret from the illegitimate receiver, to indicate that a secret is shared between the legitimate parties.
-It is shown that $\mathcal{O}(\sqrt{n})$ nats can be transmitted reliably and covertly using $\mathcal{O}(\sqrt{n})$ pre-shared nats \cite{Bloch_resolvability}.
-Nonetheless, covert communication can be achieved even when there is no shared secret under the condition that the illegitimate receiver's channel is ``noisier" than the legitimate receiver's channel \cite{constant_rate,Bloch_resolvability,Survey2015}.
+It is shown that $\mathcal{O}(\sqrt{n})$ bits can be transmitted reliably and covertly using $\mathcal{O}(\sqrt{n})$ pre-shared bits \cite{Bloch_resolvability}.
+Nonetheless, covert communication can be achieved even when there is no shared secret under the condition that the illegitimate receiver's channel is ``noisier'' than the legitimate receiver's channel \cite{constant_rate,Bloch_resolvability,Survey2015}.